-1. Legal name of the company:Address of office which would be providing service: Number of years in Business: Type of Operation: Individual: Partnership: Corporation: Number of Employees: Annual Sales Volume: 2.
-State whether you will provide a copy of your company's financial statements for the past two (2) years, if requested by the Owner.
-3. Is your company currently for sale or involved in any transaction to expand or to become acquired by another business entity?
-If yes, please explain the impact both in organizational and directional terms.
-4. Provide any details of all past or pending litigation or claims filed against your company arising out of or in connection with your company's performance under a contract for construction management and/or construction services.
-Describe how such suit or claims were resolved.
-5. Is your company currently in default on any loan agreement or financing agreement with any bank, financial institution, or other entity?
-If yes, specify date(s), details, circumstances, and prospects for resolution.
-6. Does any relationship exist between your company and any of Owner's officers or employees whether by relation, business associate, capital funding agreement or any other such kinship?
-It yes, please explain.
-7. What difficulties do you anticipate in serving the Owner and how do you plan to manage these?
-What assistance will you require from the Owner?
-8. Describe your company's service support philosophy, how is it carried out, and how success in keeping this philosophy is measured.
-9. Provide details regarding any special services or product characteristics, or other benefits offered or advantages in the Owner selecting your company.
-10. Describe your firm's past performance on other contracts for the Owner.
+1. Legal name of the company:

+Address of office which would be providing service:

+Number of years in Business:

+Type of Operation: Individual: P artnership: Corporation:

+Number of Employees:

+Annual Sales Volume:

+- 2. State whether you will provide a copy of your company's financial statements for the past two (2) years, if requested by the Owner. - 3.
+Is your company currently for sale or involved in any transaction to expand or to become acquired by another business entity?
+If yes, please explain the impact both in organizational and directional terms. - 4.
+Provide any details of all past or pending litigation or claims filed against your company arising out of or in connection with your company's performance under a contract for construction management and/or construction services.
+Describe how such suit or claims were resolved. - 5.
+Is your company currently in default on any loan agreement or financing agreement with any bank, financial institution, or other entity?
+If yes, specify date(s), details, circumstances, and prospects for resolution. - 6.
+Does any relationship exist between your company and any of Owner's officers or employees whether by relation, business associate, capital funding agreement or any other such kinship?
+If yes, please explain. - 7.
+What difficulties do you anticipate in serving the Owner and how do you plan to manage these?
+What assistance will you require from the Owner? - 8.
+Describe your company's service support philosophy, how is it carried out, and how success in keeping this philosophy is measured. - 9.
+Provide details regarding any special services or product characteristics, or other benefits offered, or advantages in the Owner selecting your company. - 10.
+Describe your firm's past performance on other contracts for the Owner. - 11.
+Describe the types of records, reports, monitoring systems, and information management systems which your firm used in the management of the projects listed above.
+Describe how you used these systems for three of the projects listed in response to items 15, 16 or 17.